Cherry Valley, California: Geography

 Cherry Valley is located at (33.974848, -116.970300).

 With an elevation of 2,980 feet above sea level, Cherry Valley is at the highest point on the San Gorgonio Pass between San Bernardino and Palm Springs.

 According to the United States Census Bureau, the CDP has a total area of 8.1 sqmi, all of it land.

 Climate

 According to the Köppen Climate Classification system, Cherry Valley has a hot-summer Mediterranean climate, abbreviated "Csa" on climate maps.

 Demographics

+Cherry Valley first appeared as an unincorporated place in the 1970 U.S. census; and listed as a census designated place in the 1980 U.S. census.